Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 `0.8.2`
 - New Node: Find Ambush Points.
 This node use an Environment Query System, the very same used by the Jhebbal Sag hunters events, to find points in a radius around the player that can reach the target, preferably in their backs.

+`0.8.3`
+- New Node: Fire timer early.
+This trigger a timer before it reach its trigger date.

 ## Changed
 `0.8.0`